 Montreal Professionals Kit is about the certified professionals we usually trust because we know they received a proper training and obtained a proper certification.

-We regularly refer to our professionals because we need the professional services they offer and because we know they can help us.
+We regularly refer to our professionals because we need the professional services they offer and because we know and hope they can help us.

 We refer to our professionals when we need an eye care professional and make an appointment with an optometrist or, when we require professional translation services and contact a certified translator.

-We also refer to our professionals when tax laws professionals are required for our organization or when we need a debt management professional and finally decide to meet a certified credit professional.
+We also refer to our professionals when tax laws professionals are required for our organisation or when we need a debt management professional and finally decide to meet a certified credit professional.

-Our professionals are part of a professional system based on a "personal autonomy in matters professional" also called professional autonomy that enables them to exercise judgement as they see fit during the performance of their profession.
+Our professionals are part of a professional system based on a "personal autonomy in matters professional" also called professional autonomy that enables each and everyone of them to exercise judgement as they see fit during the performance of their profession.

 Who are these professionals?